-The first automobile dealers would rather have sold you a bicycle than a car way back at the turn of the century.
+Some of what we could call the first automobile dealers would rather have sold you a bicycle than a car way back at the turn of the century.
 Most of those pioneers were bike or carriage merchants, blacksmiths or owners of general stores.
 Automobiles were typically a sideline sold out of barns and blacksmith shops.

-Cameras, typewriters and bicycles preceded cars at Ferman Motors in Tampa, Florida which opened an Oldsmobile dealership in 1902.
+For example- cameras, typewriters and bicycles preceded cars at Ferman Motors in Tampa, Florida which opened an Oldsmobile dealership in 1902.

 Back then, you might have been better off riding a bike.
 Automobiles were as unreliable as the roads they drove on.
 Also there weren't many roads to support the cars.
 In some cases, 'dealers' made their own cars (in some cases made from bicycle parts powered by steam, or by gasoline engine).

 Early automobile merchants really could not even be called dealers, said Helen Earley, a historian with the Oldsmobile History Center in Lansing, Mich.
 'They were selling agents.
 They only shipped ordered cars.
 They did not stock cars.'

 The Curved Dash Oldsmobile Runabout for example - were estimated to have made $150 gross profit per car.
 'They probably purchased the cars from the factory for $500 and sold them for $650,' says Helen Earley.

 Oldsmobile had about 45 selling agents for the Curved Dash from 1901-04.
 Olds produced and sold 425 of these vehicles in 1901, 2,500 in 1902, 4,696 in 1903 and 3,302 in 1904.
 That would mean the average Olds agent sold 9 cars in 1901 for $5,850 in revenue and $1,350 in gross profits.

 Automobiles were a risky business in the early days.